biadias/biadias/README.md

 ## Hi there 👋

+I am Bia Dias (she/her)
+I am currently working on developing ecosystem models in the Gulf of Alaska.
+I am learning Rpath
+I am looking to collaborate on visualizations and package development.

 <!--
 **biadias/biadias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.